 FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT MOTORBIKING IN VIETNAM

-Below are FAQs for motorcycle touring in Vietnam.
-For FAQs about cycling in Vietnam, please click here.
+Below are some frequently asked questions (FAQs) about motorcycle touring in Vietnam.
+For information about cycling tours in Vietnam, please click here.

-– Clothing: helmet, rain gloves, Wellington boots (rubber boots for the rainy season from April to September), summer gloves, balaclava, t-shirt, socks & underwear, long-sleeved shirt, turtleneck shirt, extra jeans, light jacket, leather chaps, zip-lock bags, riding boots, bandanna, sunglasses, and goggles.
+– Recommended clothing and riding gear: helmet, rain gloves, Wellington boots (rubber boots recommended during the rainy season from April to September), summer gloves, balaclava, T-shirts, socks and underwear, long-sleeved shirts, turtleneck tops, an extra pair of jeans, a light jacket, leather chaps, zip-lock bags, riding boots, a bandanna, sunglasses, and riding goggles.

-– Personal items: basic toiletries, emergency cash, sunscreen, and earplugs.
+– Personal items: basic toiletries, emergency cash, sunscreen, and earplugs are highly recommended for a more comfortable journey.

-– Emergency items: first aid kit, emergency contact number, list medical conditions, list medications, flashlight, chargers, and duct tape.
+– Emergency essentials: a basic first aid kit, emergency contact numbers, a list of any medical conditions and medications, a flashlight, chargers, and a roll of duct tape can be extremely useful during the trip.

-– Miscellaneous: small towel, bath towel, trash bags, bungee cords, camera, and cargo net.
+– Miscellaneous items: a small towel, a bath towel, trash bags, bungee cords, a camera, and a cargo net are all handy additions for your adventure.

-Can you arrange accommodation for us in Hanoi?
+Can you help arrange accommodation for us in Hanoi?

 I hear the traffic is crazy in Vietnam.
 Is it safe?

-Traffic in Hanoi is chaotic to the uninitiated driver.
-For this reason, we always use the easiest roads (even if they are longer) to get out of town.
-We can also arrange for riders to be dropped off at the city limits by taxi at a small extra charge.
+Traffic in Hanoi can be chaotic for first-time riders, so we always use the easiest routes out of the city, even if they are longer.
+We can also arrange a taxi transfer to the city limits for a small extra charge.

 What do I do and expect when I have an accident?